-That winter, she birthed twin babies.
-She had always been prolific, dropping three and four kids per year, but no one expected her to conceive in her condition, let along birth more healthy, beautiful little goats.
+That winter, she birthed twins.
+She had always been prolific, bearing three or four kids per year, but no one expected her to conceive in her condition, let alone birth more healthy, beautiful little goats.
 So these two seemed like a miracle.

 She had beat out Old Man Winter and defied the odds.
 She obviously didn't know that she wasn't supposed to have more children, or that she was too old to make it through another winter.
-She raised these two chilren, then went on to try to raise others, when their own mammas wouldn't or couldn't care for them . . . sometimes plowing through belly-deep snow to get to them where they nestled in a warm stall.
+She raised these two children, then went on to try to raise others when their own mammas wouldn't or couldn't care for them . . . sometimes plowing through belly-deep snow to get to them where they nestled in a warm stall.

 She never left the milk room quietly, until she had had as much grain as she could sneak, finagle, or steal.
 Sometimes, only a forceful removal was possible.
-(Ever tried pushing a stubborn goat through a narrow opening?)
-After these removals, she'd plant herself outside the screen door, sometimes jumping on it to look through the window, and await her opportunity to plow back in.
+(Ever tried pushing a stubborn goat through a narrow opening?
+It's not easy.)
+After these removals, she'd plant herself outside the milk room door, sometimes jumping on it to look through the window, and await her opportunity to plow back in.

 After writing all this, I feel I must defend her by saying that her affectionate nature made up for every hint of this terrible egotism.

 You can perhaps guess that the giving part of her nature was also stubborn.
 She was as kind to human children as she was to her own, and was never stand-offish to anyone . . . unlike some of her herdmates.

 Some of Morgie's Children and Foster Children--Cross-Bred Dairy Goats